 - Usage Data includes information about how you use our Website, loan products and services.

-- Marketing and Communications Data includes your preferences in receiving marketing from us and our third party supplier and your communication preferences.
+- Marketing and Communications Data includes your preferences in receiving marketing from us and any third party supplier and your communication preferences.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.